Single crystal growth of and hyperfine couplings in the spin-triplet superconductor K$_2$Cr$_3$As$_3$: Results and Discussions

 The Knight shift is expressed as follows,

 where \textit{K}$_{\rm{s}}$ is temperature dependent and is related to the spin susceptibility $\chi_{\textrm{s}}$ via the hyperfine coupling constant \textit{A}$_{\rm{hf}}$. {\korb} is the contribution from orbital susceptibility which is $T$-independent.
-The Knight shift is constant above $T$=50 K, while the dc susceptibility shows a weak temperature dependence even at high temperatures above 50 K which is attributable to the contamination of magnetic impurities.
-In performing the {\kchi}, we subtract the impurity contribution to the dc susceptibility.
-The dc susceptibility above 50 K was fitted by Curie-Weiss relation, $\chi = \chi_0+ \frac{C}{T+\theta}$, as shown by the curves in Fig. 2.
+The Knight shift appears to become a constant above $T$ = 50 K, while the dc susceptibility shows a weak temperature dependence even at high temperatures which is attributable to a contamination of magnetic impurities possibly coming from remaining flux.
+In performing the {\kchi}, we tentatively subtract the high-temperature contribution to the dc susceptibility as follows.
+The dc susceptibility above 50 K was fitted by a Curie-Weiss relation, $\chi = \chi_0+ \frac{C}{T+\theta}$, as shown by the curves in Fig. 2.
 By subtracting the term $\frac{C}{T+\theta}$, we remove the impurity contribution to $\chi$.

-We then perform the \textit{K} - $\chi$ plot to estimate the hyperfine coupling constants and \textit{K}$_{\rm{orb}}$ in each direction.
-As can be seen in Fig. 3, a good linear relation between $K$ and $\chi$ is obtained, from which the hyperfine coupling constants was obtained as $A_{\rm{hf}}^ c$ = 13.9 kOe/$\mu _B$.
+We then perform the {\kchi} plot to estimate the hyperfine coupling constant and \textit{K}$_{\rm{orb}}$ in each direction, using the normal-state Knight-shift data for $T\leq$ 50 K. As can be seen in Fig. 5, a good linear relation between $K$ and $\chi$ is obtained, from which the hyperfine coupling constant was obtained as $A_{\rm{hf}}^ c$ = 17.7 kOe/$\mu _B$.
 The contribution of \textit{K}$_{\rm{orb}}$ is estimated by the following standard method.
 In addition to $\chi_{\rm s}$ and $\chi _{\rm{orb}}$ + $\chi _{\rm{core}}$ is calculated to be $\chi \, _{\rm{orb}}$ was drawn from the horizontal-axis position which is shifted from the origin by the amount of $\chi \rangle$$_{\rm{As}}$ = 5.57 a.u. is adopted, which is 80\% of the theoretical value for As metals\cite{atomic}.
-We thus obtained $K_{\rm{orb}}^ c = 0.21\%\,(+0.01\% / -0.03\%)$, $K_{\rm{orb}}^{\perp c} = 0.07\% \,(+0.01\% / -0.02\%)$.
-The error for \textit{K}$\rm{_{orb}}$ was estimated as follows.
-The lower bound was estimated by omitting the data points below 55 K in the fittings of Fig. 2.
-On the other hand, including more data points down to 30 K does not affect the estimation of \textit{K}$\rm{_{orb}}$.
-Therefore, the standard deviation of the fittings in Fig. 3 was taken as the upper bound.
-For completeness, we also performed the calculation without subtracting the impurity contribution.
-In that case, {\korb} was calculated to be $K_{\rm{orb}}^ c =0.18\%$ and $K_{\rm{orb}}^{\perp c} = 0.05\%$, respectively.
+We thus obtained $K_{\rm{orb}}^ c = 0.21\%\ \pm 0.01\% $ and $K_{\rm{orb}}^{\perp c} = 0.07\% \ \pm 0.01\% $.
+The error is the standard deviation.
+As can be seen in Table 1, the obtained {\korb} is in fairly good agreement with the previous estimate \cite{Yang2021}.